-All youth who have been charged with an offense and are pending Court, are subsequently referred to appropriate programs/services based on the outcome of the Family Intake Assessment conducted by the probation departments Certified Drug and Alcohol Counselor and part time therapist.
+All youth who have been charged with an offense and are pending Court, are subsequently referred to appropriate programs/services based on the outcome of the Family Intake Assessment conducted by the probation departments Drug and Alcohol Counselor and part time Therapist.

 Many of the programs the Yuba County Probation Department offers, occurs at the Day Reporting Program.
-The Certified Drug and Alcohol Counselor facilitates intensive individual drug and alcohol counseling utilizing a Cognitive Behavioral Therapy model.
-Prior to participating in individual drug and alcohol counseling, youth must first participate in a drug and alcohol education group facilitated by a full time Intervention Counselor and the Certified Drug and Alcohol Counselor.
+The Drug and Alcohol Counselor facilitates intensive individual drug and alcohol counseling utilizing a Cognitive Behavioral Therapy model.
+These services have been limited over the last several months, but will resume upon hiring a new Substance Abuse Counselor.
+Prior to participating in individual drug and alcohol counseling, youth must first participate in a drug and alcohol education group facilitated by a full time Intervention Counselor and the Drug and Alcohol Counselor.
 This program is called Sobriety Through Recovery, Outreach and Nurturing Group (STRONG).
-This is a four week program designed to ensure youth are prepared for intensive drug and alcohol counseling with the Certified Drug and Alcohol Counselor.
-Additionally, the Intervention Counselor provides many other services including, Crystal Clear Communication, Anger Management, Theft Awareness, Tobacco Cessation,

-Cyber-Awareness and Juvenile Offender Work Program.
+This program has also been limited over the last several months, but will resume upon hiring a new Substance Abuse Counselor.
+This is a four-week program designed to ensure youth are prepared for intensive drug and alcohol counseling with the Drug and Alcohol Counselor.
+Additionally, the Intervention Counselor provides many other services including, Crystal Clear Communication, Anger Management, Theft Awareness, Tobacco Cessation, Cyber-Awareness and Juvenile Offender Work Program.
 YOBG funding pays for Family Intake Assessments, materials for programs, training, and incentives.

 Some juveniles are adjudicated for offenses involving inappropriate sexual conduct.
 Often times these juveniles are court ordered to be removed from their homes and placed in congregate care.
 Having these juveniles participate in a psychological evaluation, could establish a framework of local services and help reduce the amount of youth being removed from their homes.
 The psychological evaluation would indicate if the juvenile needs education and counseling around boundaries and normal sexual behavior or if they require more intensive services.
 YOBG funding would assist in paying for psychological evaluations in order to make the most appropriate recommendation, while keeping the best interest of the juvenile in mind.
+Additionally, funding will assist in paying for treatment at the local level.
+This will assist with unnecessary removal of youth from their parents if the youth does not actually need out of home placement, but the parents are unable to pay for treatment on a local level.

 The probation department partners with the Marysville Joint Unified School District and provides probation officers (P.A.S.S.
 Program) to be located at Anna McKenney Intermediate School and Lindhurst High School.
+As previously mentioned, effective July 1, 2018, a P.A.S.S.
+Officer will be placed at MHS.
 Each school site pays a percentage of those salaries and YOBG funding will pay the remaining percentage.
 P.A.S.S.
 Officers provide supervision for juvenile on probation at the school, as well as assist with discipline for all students.
 The P.A.S.S.
 Program incorporates high standards for learning, related to social and personal functioning.
 Enhancing the individual potential of student's results in measurable outcomes that have increased academic performance, increased promotion rates, reduced violence at the school sites, reduced out-of-school suspensions and improved attendance among all students since truancy issues have proved to be a contributing factor in juvenile crime and delinquency.